cyndinz/cyndinz/README.md

 - 👨‍🔬 My favourite scientist is Alan Turing <br>
 - 📚 My favourite book is "Bad Blood: Secrets and Lies in a Silicon Valley Startup" <br>
 - 💬 Ask me about anything (but not gurantee answers) <br>
-- 📫 How to reach me: see contacts below or follow me on Github <br>
+- 📫 How to reach me: follow me on Github <br>
 - 👽 Fun fact: I believe in the existence of intelligent life living on other planets <br>
  </div>